MicrosoftDocs/power-platform/power-platform/admin/governance-considerations.md

 #### FAQ - What permissions exist at an Azure AD tenant level?

-Today, Azure AD global tenant admins can perform the following:
+Today, Power Platform admins can perform the following:

 1. Download the Power Apps & Power Automate license report
-1. Create DLP policy scoped only to ‘All Environments’ or scoped to include/exclude specific environments
+1. Create DLP policy scoped only to 'All Environments' or scoped to include/exclude specific environments
 1. Manage and assign licenses via Office admin center
 1. Access all environment, app, and flow management capabilities for all environments in the tenant available through:
     - Power Apps Admin center